The Bard Embraces Impossibilities – Cedric Watts explains.

 From the time of Geoffrey Chaucer to the late 17th century, authors frequently muddled cultural allusions – often mixing, with bizarre inconsistency, the classical and the Christian.
 For example, at the end of Chaucer’s Troilus and Criseyde (written circa 1385), the spirit of the slain pagan Troilus ascends to Heaven, scorns the vanity of the world which contrasts so greatly with the felicity which Heaven provides, and then goes to the place allotted to him by the Roman god Mercury.
 In John Milton’s elegy Lycidas (written in 1637), the mourning poet is consoled by Phoebus Apollo, the Hellenic god, before he declares that Jesus has granted Lycidas a place in Heaven, Nevertheless, given the intense religious questioning within King Lear, the muddle there becomes frustratingly prominent.
 As the nature and, indeed, the very existence of divine justice are fiercely debated in the play, the theological inconsistencies become tantalising.

-Among the comedies, The Merry Wives of Windsor offers us remarkable chronological confusions.
-The play contains allusions to the royal Order of the Garter ceremonies at Windsor in 1597, and the work’s general tone fits the 1590s.
+Among the comedies, The Merry Wives of Windsor offers us remarkable chronological confusion.
+The play contains allusions to the Royal Order of the Garter ceremonies at Windsor in 1597, and the work’s general tone fits the 1590s.
 But the presence of Falstaff and his cronies Pistol, Nym and Bardolph, together with Nym and Mistress Quickly, implies the early 15th century (the fictional time of Henry IV, Part Two, in which these characters appear).
 Page tells us that young Fenton (who is now reformed) ‘kept company with the wild prince [Hal, later Henry V] and Poins’; and Henry lived from 1386 to 1422.
 The Merry Wives of Windsor thus seems to be a comedy of the 1590s in which characters from an earlier century have been incongruously resurrected.
 This Falstaff proves to be an inferior relative of the brilliantly subversive Falstaff of the histories, whose poignant death was reported in Henry V.

 In the late Romances (Pericles, Cymbeline, The Winter’s Tale and The Tempest), we encounter another rich mixture of allusions.
-The notable example of muddle occurs in The Winter’s Tale.
+A notable example of a muddle occurs in The Winter’s Tale.
 The very title is odd, since much of the action takes place in summer, the sheep-shearing time.
 In that play, the declaration by the oracle of Apollo is crucial to the plot, Perdita invokes Jove, and Hermione praises the gods; yet, early on, there is a reference to the Christian doctrine of original sin; later, Perdita speaks of ‘Whitsun pastorals’, and Autolicus (that, and not ‘Autolycus’, is how the First Folio spells his name) mentions not only the Prodigal Son but also hallowed items which ‘brought a benediction to the buyer’.
 Camillo mentions Jesus and Judas.
-We are told that a statue of Hermione has been completed by the famous Giulio Romano, and he was a real-life architect and sculptor who had died as recently as 1546.
+We are told that a statue of Hermione has been completed by the famous Giulio Romano, and he was a real-life architect and sculptor who died as recently as 1546.
 Autolicus, with his songs, tricks, and thieves’ slang, belongs distinctly to Shakespeare’s day, as do the country folk at their festival.
 The currency of Bohemia proves to be pounds and shillings.
 Thus, the historical era veers to and fro between ancient and modern, while the cultural frame of reference is sometimes polytheistically classical and sometimes strongly Christian.
 At times we are located in ancient Sicily and at other times the location seems to be Shakespeare’s Warwickshire.
 Although Sicily was the traditional homeland of pastoral poetry, here Bohemia is the main provider of pastoralism.
 Hermione is eventually found to be alive, even though her death had been reported and believed (and she had presumably been buried, for Leontes often prayed at her grave), and her ghost had appeared to Camillo.
 Ghosts surely emanate from the dead, not from the living.
 Another oddity: in Act 4, scene 1, the character Time tells us that sixteen years elapse, but the very next scene says that fifteen years have elapsed.
 Thus, muddles abound.
-Because parts of the play are remarkably intelligent, its apparent stupidities become the more noticeable.
+Because parts of the play are remarkably intelligent, its apparent stupidities become more noticeable.
 Notice that in The Tempest, Shakespeare elegantly coordinates the religious (Christian and classical) and sceptical allusions: for example, in the masque of Ceres, Iris and Juno, the deities are played by spirits at Prospero’s command.
 Here is no muddle but an exquisite harmony.

 I began this essay with a reference to the famous ‘double time scheme’ of Othello.
 You’ll recall how it operates.
 Iago persuades Othello that Desdemona has committed adultery with Cassio – not once but on numerous occasions.
 But only thirty-three hours or so elapse between Desdemona’s arrival on Cyprus and her death at Othello’s hands.
-No time for the repeated adultery to occur.
+No time for repeated adultery to occur.
 But the play also contains some inconsistent ‘long-time’ references: for example, Bianca’s reproaches to Cassio that he has neglected her for a week, and Emilia’s claim that Iago has asked her ‘a hundred times’ to steal the handkerchief.
 So audiences, while sensing that something is amiss, tend to accept as plausible the sequence of events.
 The variable clock probably makes us sympathise more with Othello; for, as he is fooled by Iago’s manipulation of evidence, we may sense subliminally that we are fooled by Shakespeare’s: our plight has analogies to Othello’s.
-What is subliminal to audiences in the theatre may, of course, be fully conscious to readers in their studies, for readers have leisure to pause and look forwards and backwards to assess temporal consistency or the lack of it, and textual editors draw attention to discrepancies.
+What is subliminal to audiences in the theatre may, of course, be fully conscious to readers in their studies, for readers have the leisure to pause and look forwards and backwards to assess temporal consistency or the lack of it, and textual editors draw attention to discrepancies.

 Shakespeare was indeed a maestro of the double time scheme: he uses it in Love’s Labour’s Lost, Richard II, The Merchant of Venice and Measure for Measure, for example.
 The playwright intensifies the drama by compressing the action, but that produces a chronological split.
-The action in the foreground is rapid, but its plausibility depends on the inconsistently longer time-scale indicated by ‘long time’ allusions.
+The action in the foreground is rapid, but its plausibility depends on the inconsistently longer time scale indicated by ‘long time’ allusions.
 In Measure for Measure, the main dramatic events concerning Angelo, Claudio and Isabella (from the time of Claudio’s arrest to the return of the Duke) seem to take only four or five days: in 1.2.59-61, Overdone says that Claudio is to be executed ‘within these three days’.
-The period of the Duke’s supposed absence, however, appears to take months rather than days: he is thought to have travelled as far as Poland, Rome, or even Russia; and, in his guise as ‘Friar Lodowick’, he becomes well established, paying frequent visits as advisor to Mariana.
-The tribulations of Overdone and Pompey imply a longer time-span than is appropriate to Claudio’s desperate plight.
+The period of the Duke’s supposed absence, however, appears to take months rather than days: he is thought to have travelled as far as Poland, Rome, or even Russia; and, in his guise as ‘Friar Lodowick’, he becomes well established, paying frequent visits as an advisor to Mariana.
+The tribulations of Overdone and Pompey imply a longer time span than is appropriate to Claudio’s desperate plight.

 Thus, suspense is maintained by our sense that the Duke must act very speedily to save Claudio and outwit Angelo, while the long-time references enable us to believe that Angelo’s rule has become fully established and its many consequences unfolded.
-Strangely, in this play the anomalies seem to matter little to theatre audiences, perhaps because of the intensity of the short-time drama.
+Strangely, in this play, the anomalies seem to matter little to theatre audiences, perhaps because of the intensity of the short-time drama.
 Readers of the play, in contrast, as we have noted, have greater leisure to question the chronology.
 In the theatre, human memory becomes fallible as we concentrate on the ‘human interest’.
 We know that Elizabethan and Jacobean plays often lack the chronological discipline that we expect in many a modern novel, so we may stifle expectations of precision.
 In any case, awareness of a double time scheme may remind us that in everyday life we experience time as multiple and contradictory: the electric clock says one thing; the mental clock (varying its pace in pleasure and pain, retrospection and anticipation, dreaming and waking) says another.